ivan-paleo/publish-micro-image/README.md

 ### Digital lateral resolution
 The digital lateral resolution, or *measuring point spacing*, is the "sampling interval of measuring points in the measuring volume, both in X and in Y direction" (FDS §2.2.7).
-This is also referred to as the *pixel size* or *spatial sampling*.
+This is also referred to as the *pixel size* (pixel size can also refer to the size of the photodiodes on the detector/camera, which is a fixed value independent of the field of view) or *spatial sampling*.

 The measuring point spacing is calculated by dividing the *measuring area* (FDS §2.2.1, also called *field of view*) by the *maximum number of measuring points in a single measurement* (FDS §2.1.2, also called *frame size* or *number of pixels*):